saeedalam/jump-to-go/chapters/Chapter-11-Goroutines.md

 ---

-## **11.1 What Are Goroutines?**
+## **10.1 What Are Goroutines?**

 Goroutines are Go's lightweight threads managed by the Go runtime.
 Unlike traditional threads:

-- They are highly efficient and can handle thousands of concurrent tasks.
+- **Efficiency:** They are highly efficient and can handle thousands of concurrent tasks.
-- They are multiplexed onto operating system threads by the Go runtime, saving resources.
+- **Multiplexing:** They are multiplexed onto operating system threads by the Go runtime, saving resources.

 Think of a Goroutine as a function running concurrently with other Goroutines in the same application.
+Goroutines allow you to perform tasks concurrently without worrying about complex thread management.

 ---

-## **11.2 Launching Goroutines**
+## **10.2 Launching Goroutines**

-To start a Goroutine, simply use the `go` keyword before a function call.
+In Go, launching a Goroutine is as simple as placing the `go` keyword before a function call.
+When you use `go` before a function, Go starts that function as a Goroutine and immediately moves on to the next instruction in the calling function, without waiting for the Goroutine to finish.

 ### **Example 1: Starting a Simple Goroutine**